yijiachen525/HacknRoll2025WorkshopSolution/README.md

 The reason why we store this raw unprocessed data in Kafka is because it enables us to decouple the raw data from the processing logic.
 Also, it allows us to easily replay history if the website ever changes and the parsing logic breaks.
 - the `consume/hockey_kafka_to_sqlite.py` file actually parses the table into structured data, and inserts it into a SQLite table.

-Run the `src/pipeline/run.py` file with the IDE.
+Run the `src/run.py` file with the IDE.
 You should see some Scrapy logs in the Run window.
-Navigate to the Kafka UI at http://localhost:8083 and explore the messages in the hockey-teams topic.
+Navigate to the Kafka UI at http://localhost:8083 and explore the messages in the `hockey-teams-results` topic.
 Notice how messages contain the raw HTML.
 Then, navigate to the SQLite UI at http://localhost:8082.
 Open up the `HockeyTeamResults` table and browse for the inserted content.
 If you're familiar with SQL, you can try to run queries to explore the data.

-Then, start the plotly dash app by running the file `./src/dashboard/hockey_app.py` and navigating to http://localhost:8080.
+Then, start the plotly dash app by running the file `./src/hockey_app.py` and navigating to http://localhost:8080.

 1) Which team had the most losses in 2011?
 2) Which team had the most wins in a given year?